DimonSmart/LocalOllamaMCPServer/README.md

 * **query_ollama** - Send prompts to local Ollama models and get responses
 * **list_ollama_connections** - List all configured Ollama server connections
+* **list_ollama_models** - Inspect which models are available on each Ollama server
+* Interactive elicitation fallback when a requested model is missing (MCP 0.4.1 preview)
 * Full MCP specification compliance with proper JSON-RPC 2.0 framing
 * Support for multiple Ollama server connections with authentication
 * Automatic tool schema generation from method signatures